Windows Server 2012

-Unlike its predecessor, Windows Server 2012 does not support the Itanium architecture, and has four editions.
+It removed support for Itanium and processors without PAE, SSE2 and NX.
+Four editions were released.
 Various features were added or improved over Windows Server 2008 R2 (with many placing an emphasis on cloud computing), such as an updated version of Hyper-V, an IP address management role, a new version of Windows Task Manager, and ReFS, a new file system.
 Windows Server 2012 received generally good reviews in spite of having included the same controversial Metro-based user interface seen in Windows 8, which includes the Charms Bar for quick access to settings in the desktop environment.

+It is the final version of Windows Server that supports processors without CMPXCHG16b, PrefetchW, LAHF and SAHF.

+As of April 2017, 35% of servers were running Windows Server 2012, surpassing usage share of Windows Server 2008.

 History

 Windows Server 2012, codenamed "Windows Server 8", is the fifth release of Windows Server family of operating systems developed concurrently with Windows 8.

 Microsoft introduced Windows Server 2012 and its developer preview in the BUILD 2011 conference on September 9, 2011.
 However, unlike Windows 8, the developer preview of Windows Server 2012 was only made available to MSDN subscribers.
 It included a graphical user interface (GUI) based on Metro design language and a new Server Manager, a graphical application used for server management.
 On February 16, 2012, Microsoft released an update for developer preview build that extended its expiry date from April 8, 2012 to January 15, 2013.

 Before Windows Server 2012 was finalized, two test builds were made public.
 A public beta version of Windows Server 2012 was released along with the Windows 8 Consumer Preview on February 29, 2012.
 On April 17, 2012, Microsoft revealed "Windows Server 2012" as the final name for the operating system.
 The release candidate of Windows Server 2012 was released on May 31, 2012, along with the Windows 8 Release Preview.

 The product was released to manufacturing on August 1, 2012 (along with Windows 8) and became generally available on September 4, that year.
 However, not all editions of Windows Server 2012 were released at the same time.
 Windows Server 2012 Essentials was released to manufacturing on October 9, 2012 and was made generally available on November 1, 2012.
 As of September 23, 2012, all students subscribed to DreamSpark program can download Windows Server 2012 Standard or Datacenter free of charge.

-Windows Server 2012 is based on Windows 8 and requires 64-bit CPUs.
+Windows Server 2012 is based on Windows 8 and is the second version of Windows Server which runs only on 64-bit CPUs.
 Coupled with fundamental changes in the structure of the client backups and the shared folders, there is no clear method for migrating from the previous version to Windows Server 2012.